tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 able to handle the keys returned as part of a ESNI TXT record for that domain.

 Clients obtain these records by querying DNS for ESNI-enabled server domains.
-Thus, servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
+Thus, providers SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
 This yields an anonymity set of cardinality equal to the number of ESNI-enabled server domains supported by a given client-facing server.
-Thus, even with SNI encryption, an attacker which can enumerate the set of ESNI-enabled domains supported by a client-facing server can guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set.
+Thus, even with SNI encryption, an attacker can enumerate the set of ESNI-enabled domains supported by a client-facing server and then guess the correct SNI with probability at least 1/K, where K is the size of this ESNI-enabled server anonymity set for the given client-facing server.
 This probability may be increased via traffic analysis or other mechanisms.

 The "checksum" field provides protection against transmission errors,